-Our next presentation was on the subject of grooming, given by founder of GentSac Shira O’Sullivan.
-Given that men often neglect grooming, the knowledge and advice given by O’Sullivan was invaluable.
+Our next presentation was on the subject of grooming, given by the founder of GentSac Shira O’Sullivan.
+Given that men often neglect to groom, the knowledge and advice given by O’Sullivan were invaluable.
 Her overall advice is that men should cleanse and moisturise their skin daily, and try to exfoliate once a week.
-For men with beards, be sure to use a beard oil to moisturise the skin underneath your beard.
+For men with beards, be sure to use beard oil to moisturise the skin underneath your beard.
 No one product will work for everyone so make sure the product you are using works with your skin type.

 Following our first two presentations, the panel was opened up for our Instagram influencers.
-Stevetillystyle gave great advice about he juggles his Instagram with his full-time employment and his family life.
-He also gave insight to his extravagant watch collection; let’s just say he likes to wear a different watch every hour.
+Stevetillystyle gave great advice about he juggled his Instagram with his full-time employment and his family life.
+He also gave insight into his extravagant watch collection; let’s just say he likes to wear a different watch every hour.

 Shaun Birley, currently residing in the sunshine state, gave great advice on how to pull off your dapper look comfortably in hot weather.

 The Filtered Fit spoke a lot about his ethos when it comes to his own branding, saying that he wants his style to represent who he is, a working university student.
 The international model Sam Wines gave insight into his life as a model and how he sees his Instagram as a creative outlet in his otherwise structured life.

 It was easy to see the attendees were lapping up the advice and insight offered by the influencers not only about styling tips but also about everyday struggles.